TerseStorm/pokemmo-location-ripper-bot/README.md

 # pokemmo-location-ripper
 A commandline tool to quickly compile bulk location data for PokeMMO.

+The code is an absolute mess and I know it, don't bother pointing it out.
+It might be rewritten in the future.

 ## Usage
 ### Dumping PokeMMO dex files
 A pre-dumped `dump.zip` is included.
 This has been dumped on 2023-12-27 UTC.
 It's recommended to always dump your own dex files.